From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Conclusion

 \section{Conclusion}

 In this paper, we formalize the problem of task-to-tutorial generation, develop an evaluation protocol covering eighteen key aspects, and present a dataset comprising 1,559 diverse Excel tasks.
-To address this problem, we propose the first framework capable of automatically generating Excel tutorials (including documents and videos) solely from task descriptions.
+To address this problem, we propose the first framework capable of automatically generating Excel tutorials solely from task descriptions.
 Our framework adopts a three-stage strategy consisting of (1) task instantiation, (2) automatic trajectory collection, and (3) tutorial generation.
 Experimental results demonstrate that our ExeAgent significantly outperforms baseline methods in terms of the success rate of Excel task completion, achieving an improvement of 8.5\%.
 Both human evaluation and LLM evaluation confirm the high quality of the generated tutorials.
 Furthermore, a case study indicates that our tutorials match or occasionally exceed the quality of expert-authored materials.
-Finally, cost analysis reveals that our approach substantially reduces both time and monetary expenses compared with manual tutorial creation.
+Finally, cost analysis and generalizability evaluations reveal that our approach substantially reduces both time and monetary expenses compared with manual tutorial creation, while also being readily extensible to different softwares.